McCrone Professional Associations

 University of Illinois at Chicago

 The McCrone Research Institute provides intensive, hands-on courses and forensic microscopy training as part of the requirement for students attending the Masters of Forensic Science program at the University of Illinois at Chicago (UIC).
-Experienced, full-time instructors at McCrone Research Institute, serving as adjunct professors and instructors at UIC, provide the classrooms and laboratories, teach courses, provide research guidance in applied microscopy, and offer internships and tuition-free scholarships to McCrone courses for UIC students in the program.
+Experienced, full-time instructors at McCrone Research Institute, serving as adjunct professors and instructors at UIC, provide the classrooms and laboratories, teach courses, provide research guidance in applied microscopy, and offer internships and tuition-free scholarships to McCrone courses for UIC students in the MS for Forensic Science program.
 Learn more